robbrody/RB_Python_Data_Project/README.md

 * Programming languages (specifically Python and SQL) appear to be the most optimal skills to learn for data analysts in the United States.
 They are at the top corner of the graph in terms of median salary and percentage of job postings.
 In the mid-tier you also have programming languages R and SAS.
 Python and SQL skills are the most optimal to learn for Data Anlaysts in the United States.
 * The next most optimal skill technology category appears to be analyst tools, specifically Tableau and Excel, as the 3rd and 4th most optimal skills.
 Further down the list of optimal analyst tools are Power BI, Powerpoint, and Word.
 * Database and cloud technologies do not appear to be as likely in job postings but they do pay well.
 These would be the least optimal skills to learn based on these findings.

+# Conclusion
+In conclusion, the analysis highlights the critical role of programming languages, particularly Python and SQL, in the data job market, especially for Data Analysts, Data Scientists, and Data Engineers.
+While SQL consistently ranks as the most requested skill across roles, with over half of job postings requiring it for Data Analysts and Data Scientists, specialized skills in AWS, Azure, and Spark are essential for Data Engineers.
+Excel and Tableau remain significant, demonstrating the importance of general business tools and data visualization skills.
+Despite the high salaries associated with senior positions, Analysts tend to earn less compared to their more technical counterparts.
+Ultimately, pursuing programming languages and data visualization tools emerges as the most advantageous strategy for aspiring Data Analysts, while familiarity with essential business software continues to be beneficial in enhancing employability.